ignasiusadhitia/dts4b-17-final/README.md

 [![Monsters Rolodex ][product-screenshot]](https://example.com)

-The project is from <a href="https://www.udemy.com/course/complete-react-developer-zero-to-mastery">Complete React Developer in 2022 (w/ Redux, Hooks, GraphQL)</a>, Section 3: React Basics.
+The project is a final project of DTS REA4 <a href="https://reactjs.org/">React.js</a> Developer Course.

-Monsters Rolodex is a monsters cards website with search functionality.
+Movie Trailer is a movie website with search functionality.
 There are 10 monsters with their name, image, and email address.
 It consummes users API from [JSONPlaceholder - Free Fake Rest API](https://jsonplaceholder.typicode.com/) and monsters image from [RoboHash](https://robohash.org/).

 <p align="right">(<a href="#top">back to top</a>)</p>